arunasurya/bisqtransifex/translationguidelines.md

 Please add the date and Transifex segment number, choose your language and indicate your question.
 Be sure to add your Transifex ID when leaving a query/answer so that we can get in touch with each other in case we need to elaborate on an issue (there's a sample query for guidance).

-Also, the query racker has a list of hard to translate terms.
+Also, the query tracker has a list of hard to translate terms.
 If you don't know whether to leave a certain term as it is (such as Bitcoin or P2P), translate or transliterate it, you can see how other translators approached the term, and enter your decision there.

 ## Glossary
 The purpose of the glossary is to provide consistency for the key terminology in a specific language, and to serve as a guide for new translators.
 This initiative is lead by @y3v63n, and the updates are communicated on the #transifex Slack channel and Team Discussions on Transifex.